mosaddiX/chatshift/docs/TESTING.md

 5. For custom format, test different date formats and message templates
 6. Verify that each format produces the expected output
 7. Check that the "No Header" option correctly omits the header

+## Testing Exit and Goodbye Screens

+1. **Normal Exit**:
+   - Complete an export operation
+   - When asked if you want to continue, select 'n'
+   - Observe the elegant farewell screen with cyan styling and sparkle symbols

+2. **Keyboard Interrupt**:
+   - Start an export operation
+   - Press Ctrl+C to interrupt it
+   - Observe the yellow-styled interrupted screen
+   - When asked if you want to continue, select 'n'
+   - Observe the goodbye screen

+3. **Multiple Interrupts**:
+   - Start an export operation
+   - Press Ctrl+C to interrupt it
+   - When asked if you want to continue, press Ctrl+C again
+   - Observe the elegant exit screen

+4. **Error Handling**:
+   - Try to cause an error (e.g., by entering invalid input)
+   - Observe how errors are displayed in elegant red panels

 ## Reporting Issues